 Warehouse Automation: Is a Dark Warehouse Really Possible?

-Imagine a warehouse that runs 100 percent autonomously.
-Human workers are available for emergencies, but they don’t interact much with key systems, and they certainly don’t unload materials, pick orders, or handle other manual tasks.
-Thanks to automation, costs drop; robots can work just as efficiently in hot and cold temperatures, and they can perform their tasks around the clock.
+But in this high-tech evolution of traditional warehouses, human operators don’t interact much with key systems.
+They certainly don’t unload materials, pick orders, or handle other manual tasks.
+Thanks to automation, warehouse managers achieve huge cost savings; robots can work just as efficiently in hot and cold temperatures, they can perform their tasks around the clock, and they minimize labor costs.

 Warehouse Automation: Is a Dark Warehouse Really Possible?

 To the general public, this seems like an inevitability.
-The rise of automation has prompted excitement (and concerns) about “dark warehouses,” sites that are fully autonomous.
+The rise of automation technology has prompted excitement (and concerns) about the prospect of a warehouse without humans or any industrial facility that is fully autonomous.

-But while the warehousing industry is trending towards more automation, truly dark warehouses are currently science fiction.
+But while the warehousing industry is trending towards more automation systems, truly dark warehouse technologies are currently science fiction.
 Warehouse managers should understand how new technologies can help them address worker shortages and other challenges — but they should also recognize that fully autonomous warehouses won’t upend the logistics industry anytime soon.

-Processes that are repetitive and mechanical can be easily automated.
-If a warehouse has an extremely limited set of products, order picking robots are not only a viable alternative to human workers, but they may be preferable.
+Repetitive tasks and mechanical work can be easily automated.
+If a warehouse has an extremely limited set of products, order picking robots are not only a viable alternative to human involvement, but they may be the ideal solution.

-However, current-generation robots are unable to apply human judgment to unconventional situations.
+However, current-generation automation equipment is unable to apply human judgment to unconventional situations.
 If a product has a missing barcode, an order-picking robot might mistakenly identify the product as “out of stock;” alternatively, it might confuse two similar products or ignore products that aren’t in their expected locations.

 Artificial intelligence may help to make warehouse robots more versatile.
-The key word here is “more:” The capabilities of A.I. systems are tied to their training data, and effectively training warehouse robots may be challenging.
-Current-generation A.I. can generate images by studying hundreds of thousands of similar images — but there’s not the same amount of data about human decision-making in warehousing logistics.
+The key word here is “more:” The capabilities of AI systems are tied to their training data, and effectively training robotic solutions may be challenging.
+Current-generation AI can generate images by studying hundreds of thousands of similar images — but there’s not the same amount of data about human decision-making in warehousing logistics.

 Industrial Trailer